Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Case Study

 \subsection{Benchmark Models}

-Three types of models are considered as benchmarks: naive models, ``impute, then predict'' strategy-based models, and ``universal imputation'' strategy-based models.
+In this work, we mainly consider three types of models as benchmarks: naive models, ``impute, then predict'' strategy-based models, and ``universal imputation'' strategy-based models.
+The naive model is set as the climatology model, which is often used by forecasters when confronted with missing values.
+For the ``impute, then predict'' strategy-based models, we leverage MissForest \citep{stekhoven2012missforest} to impute missing values, and develop a parametric as well as a non-parametric model based on the imputed data.
+Also, the DeepAR model \citep{salinas2020deepar} that uses the intermediate results of recurrent neural networks to impute missing values is considered.
+As for the ``universal imputation'' strategy-based model, we consider the fully conditional specification model \citep{van2006fully} used by \citet{wen2023wind}.
 Besides, we set a quantile regression model trained on complete data as a reference.
 We describe them as follows: